The Complete Masonry Chimney Guide

 A masonry chimney can be made up of a variety of materials including bricks & mortar, concrete, block, stone, flue tile, cast iron and steel.

 These different materials can be extremely vulnerable to rainwater and other elements if not properly installed or maintained.
+Any external hazard can cause considerable aesthetic or physical damage to these extremely porous chimneys.

 For these reason’s it’s vital to keep an eye on your chimney.